 b) when one is approaching the chalice

 St. Herman's welcomes all who wish to enter and offer worship and prayer.
-Under directives from the Assembly of Bishops, we have received instructions that Orthodox faithful are to worship in their own home parishes.
-Certainly for those who are traveling, vacationing, or otherwise away from their homes, we hope you'll feel welcome to pray with us.
+Under directives from the Assembly of Bishops, we have received their instructions that Orthodox faithful should worship in their own home parishes.
+Nonetheless, we welcome those who are traveling, vacationing, or otherwise away from their homes, or those occassional visitors who wish to join us.
+We hope you'll feel welcome to pray with us.

 Services being conducted in the church on the published schedule are being livestreamed to YouTube at the following address:

-We hope you will join us within the walls of the church, but if you are in a high risk group, we pray that you will continue to be served by our on-line offerings, and that you'll be with us in prayer virtually.
+We hope you will join us within the walls of the church.
+If you are in a high risk group (by virtue of age or other health related conditions), we pray that you will be edified by our on-line offerings, and that you'll be with us in prayer virtually.

 All love in Christ,